-If you want an electric griddle for making a lot of pancakes, eggs, bacon, and even grilled sandwiches at once, we’d buy the Presto Tilt ‘n Drain Big Griddle Cool-Touch Electric Griddle.
-With 272¾ square inches of cook space, it’s big enough to make an entire 16-ounce package of bacon or 10 palm-sized pancakes at once.
-In our tests, we found it heated evenly and browned foods perfectly.
+If you want an electric griddle for making a lot of pancakes, eggs, bacon, and even grilled sandwiches at once, we suggest the Presto Tilt ’n Drain Big Griddle Cool-Touch Electric Griddle.
+It’s big enough to make an entire 16-ounce package of bacon or 10 palm-sized pancakes at once, and in our tests we found that it heated evenly and browned foods perfectly.
 The nonstick surface really works and also makes for easier cleanup.
-If you buy this, invest in a good plastic spatula—such as the OXO Good Grips Flexible Silicone Turner—as metal utensils can scratch the nonstick coating.
+If you buy this model, invest in a good silicone spatula—such as the GIR Mini 11-inch Flip Spatula—as metal utensils can scratch the nonstick coating.

-We tested the Presto against the Broil King Professional Portable Nonstick Griddle—the top pick of America’s Test Kitchen—and found that they cooked about on a par, but the Presto is half the price.
-Both griddles have a similar grease drainage system, but we like how the Presto has a small trough at the front of the cook surface that siphons cooking grease into the tray under the griddle.
+We tested the Presto against the Broil King Professional Portable Nonstick Griddle—the top pick of America’s Test Kitchen (membership required)—and found that they cooked about on a par, but the Presto is typically half the price.
+The two griddles have a similar grease-drainage system, but we like how the Presto has a small trough at the front of the cooking surface that siphons grease into the tray under the griddle.
 We did prefer the Broil King’s sturdier metal handles over the Presto’s flimsy plastic ones, but that was our only real complaint.

-We also considered the Cuisinart 5-in-1 Griddler, recommended by America’s Test Kitchen, as well as the Amazon bestselling Presto 22-inch Electric Griddle with Removable Handles, but neither was as highly rated as the two we ultimately decided to test.
-The Presto Tilt ‘n Drain Big Griddle Cool-Touch Electric Griddle currently has a solid rating of 4.6 stars (out of five) across 940 Amazon user reviews. ↵
+We also considered the Cuisinart 5-in-1 Griddler, recommended by America’s Test Kitchen, as well as the Presto 22-inch Electric Griddle with Removable Handles, an Amazon best seller, but neither was as highly rated as the two we ultimately decided to test. ↵

-If you’re looking for a casserole dish to make stratas, frittatas, and other baked breakfast dishes, we like the HIC Ceramic 13-Inch Lasagna Dish.
+If you’re looking for a casserole dish to make stratas, frittatas, and other baked breakfast dishes, we like the HIC Porcelain 13-Inch Lasagna Pan.
 In our testing, we found that this dish performed about as well as those more than three times the price.
 This broiler-safe dish bakes evenly and has nice handles for carrying it directly from the oven to the table.
 The pan is big enough to easily serve food for six if you have some other sides.
-We’ve been long-term testing the HIC for more than two years, and it has held up well.
+We’ve been long-term testing the HIC for more than three years, and it has held up well.
+(This pan is sometimes called Mrs. Anderson’s Baking Oblong Rectangular Baking Dish Roasting Lasagna Pan on Amazon, but we’ve confirmed with HIC that it is the same pan.)
 The durable porcelain cleans up nicely, and we like how classic the pan looks.
-Although we prefer the white version, the HIC is also available in red, blue, green, and cream.
-It’s also the favorite lasagna pan of America’s Test Kitchen, and currently it has a rating of 4.1 stars (out of five) across 150 Amazon user reviews.
+Although we prefer the white version, the HIC is also available in red, blue, green, and cream.↵

 Most wire racks are meant only for cooling baked goods, but using a rack to cook your bacon is one of the simplest ways to serve up the ultimate brunch-time crowd-pleaser without spending 30 minutes in front of a hot skillet.
 A rack crisps bacon up evenly, raises the meat above its rendered fat, and allows the strips to cook up flat—no curling or soggy spots.
 The CIA Masters Collection 12 Inch x 17 Inch Wire Cooling Rack does the job perfectly.
 It’s one of the few racks we’ve found that are oven-safe and shaped to fit well in a half sheet baking pan.
 It’s sturdier than other racks we’ve looked at, and its tight grid pattern (as opposed to parallel wires) won’t let food bend or fall through.